girover/laravel-family-tree-builder/README.md

 Every tree has a Pointer inside it, and this Pointer indicates to one node.
 Pointer can move through all nodes in the tree.
 Because the Pointer indicates to a node inside the tree, so it can call all [methods of Model ```Node```](#node) .
-To get this pointer you can do the following:
+To get the pointer you can do the following:
 ```php
     use Girover\Tree\Models\Tree;

     $tree    = Tree::find(1);
     $pointer = $tree->pointer();
 ```
-And now you can use this pointer to make a lot of actions inside the tree, for example moving through nodes, deleting and retrieving more information about nodes.
+And now you can use the pointer to make a lot of actions inside the tree, for example moving through nodes, deleting and retrieving more information about nodes.
 Eg.
 To move the pointer to location ```aa.aa.df.se```:
 ```php